Photomontage: Heartfield, Grosz, and Dada

 Heartfield used photomontage extensively in his innovative book dust jackets for the Berlin publishing house Malik-Verlag.
 He revolutionized the look of these book covers.
 Heartfield was the first to use photomontage to tell a “story” from the front cover of the book to the back cover.
 He also employed groundbreaking typography to enhance the effect.

 From 1930 to 1938, John Heartfield used photomontage to create 240 “Photomontages of The Nazi Period” to use art as a weapon against fascism and The Third Reich.
 The photomontages appeared on street covers all over Berlin on the cover of the widely circulated AIZ magazine published by Willi Münzenberg, Heartfield lived in Berlin until April, 1933, when he escaped to Czechoslovakia after he was targeted for assassination by the SS.
 Continuing to produce anti-fascist art in Czechoslovakia until 1938, Heartfield's political photomontages earned him the number five position on the Gestapo's Most Wanted List.

 Hannah Höch began experimenting with photomontage in 1918.
 Höch worked for Ullstein Verlag designing knitting and embroidery patterns that were inspired by her photomontage work of the time.
 She continued to work with photomontage for almost the rest of her life, even after she broke from the Berlin Dadaists.

 Other major artists who were members of Berlin Club Dada and major exponents of photomontage were Kurt Schwitters, Raoul Hausmann, and Johannes Baader.
 Individual photographs combined to create a new subject or visual image proved to be a powerful tool for the Dadists protesting World War I and the interests that they believed inspired the war.
 Photomontage survived Dada and was a technique inherited and used by European Surrealists such as Salvador Dalí.
-Its influence also spread to Japan where avant-garde painter Harue Koga produced photomontage-style paintings based on images culled from magazines.
+Its influence also spread to Japan, including within the interwar modernist "New Photography" field (Japanese: Shinkō shashin).
+Avant-garde painter Harue Koga produced photomontage-style paintings based on images culled from magazines.
+Japanese poet-photographer Kansuke Yamamoto also experimented with photographic collage and photomontage; in his 1953 collage Reminiscence he superimposed the motif of a cage over a city.
 The world's first retrospective show of photomontage was held in Germany in 1931.
 A later term coined in Europe was, "photocollage", which usually referred to large and ambitious works that added typography, brushwork, or even objects stuck to the photomontage.